plantbreeding/BrAPI/Specification/BrAPI-Genotyping/README.md

 + Parameters
     + referenceSetDbId (Optional, ) ...
 The ID of the `ReferenceSet` to be retrieved.
     + accession (Optional, ) ...
-If unset, return the reference sets for which the `accession`matches this string (case-sensitive, exact match).
+If set, return the reference sets for which the `accession` matches this string (case-sensitive, exact match).
     + assemblyPUI (Optional, ) ...
-If unset, return the reference sets for which the `assemblyId`matches this string (case-sensitive, exact match).
+If set, return the reference sets for which the `assemblyId` matches this string (case-sensitive, exact match).
     + md5checksum (Optional, ) ...
-If unset, return the reference sets for which the`md5checksum` matches this string (case-sensitive, exact match).See `ReferenceSet::md5checksum` for details.
+If set, return the reference sets for which the `md5checksum` matches this string (case-sensitive, exact match).
     + page (Optional, ) ...
 Which result page is requested.
 The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>